 Applications for recognition are reviewed by the ADA CERP Committee twice a year in the spring and the fall.
 Deadlines for submitting applications are in January and June according to the published schedule.
 Applicants receive a Decision Report informing them of the recognition decision approximately 5-½ months after submitting an application.

 Recognized providers are awarded terms of recognition of two, three or four years, based on the level of compliance demonstrated and the complaint history of the provider.
 Terms of recognition are effective the first day of May or November.

 If the ADA CERP Committee determines that more information is required to make a decision regarding recognition status, or the provider only minimally meets the standards and criteria, action to determine recognition status may be postponed definitely pending submission of additional information or a new application, or, recognition may be granted, contingent upon submission of a progress report within six months to one year.

-Organizations that wish to apply for ADA CERP recognition should:
+CE providers in the United States and Canada that wish to apply for ADA CERP recognition should:

 - Download the current edition of the ADA CERP Recognition Standards and Procedures (PDF).

 - Review the ADA CERP eligibility requirements to determine if the organization is eligible to apply.